soerlemans/awx/README.md

 - [CLI11](https://github.com/CLIUtils/CLI11) (CLI option parsing library)
 - [tabulate](https://github.com/p-ranav/tabulate) (Text table library)

-Tabulate is downloaded using CMake and statically linked but CLI11 is dynamically linked and CMake searches for it on your system.
+Tabulate is downloaded using CMake and statically linked but CLI11 is dynamically linked (CMake searches for it on your system).
 You can install all required dependencies with the following aptitude command:

 ```shell